Pay for Codio¶

 To obtain and activate a license from your campus bookstore, follow these steps:

-Request one of the following subscriptions from your campus bookstore:
+Request one of the following plans from your campus bookstore:

-The bookstore will give you a code to redeem and activate your subscription for the specified timeframe.
+The bookstore will give you a code to redeem and activate your plan for the specified timeframe.

 Log in to Codio following the instructions provided by your instructor.
 This may be through your local LMS (Canvas, Blackboard, Desire2Learn, Moodle, etc.) or through Codio.com using a course token.